mkloubert/php5boilerplate/README.md

 The content you output or return in your modules will be stored in the `$this->content` variable.

 You do not need to use the JavaScript libraries and the CSS styles from the example.
-You can completely starts with your own stuff.
+You can completely start with your own stuff.